Platform Standards

 Thesis Writing

-The problem statement is the spine of any thesis.
+The problem statement is the foundation of any thesis.
 A weak one undermines everything that follows.
-Here's exactly how to write one that holds up under scrutiny — with 5 real examples across disciplines.
+This guide covers exactly how to construct one that holds up under scrutiny, with five examples across disciplines.

 Read Article